ParthivBRajeev/Python-Scrapper/README.md

 # Python-Scrapper

-# This python scripts lets your tracks prices on amazon using beautifulsoup.
-It would track prices and send you email alrets when the desired prices have met,
+# This python scripts allows your tracks prices on amazon with beautifulsoup.
+It would monitor prices and email you when the prices you want have reached,
-You can do a lot with the scrapper and could create a price alert program which could alert you though emails when the prices of a stock goes up or down
+You can use a lot of the scrapper and could develop a price alert program which could notify you through emails when the prices of a stock goes up or down